 10 Madonna

-“You’re glad we’re all equal now—do you think someone in the slums of India is sitting in a tub right now full of rose petals?
+• “You’re glad we’re all equal now — do you think someone in the slums of India is sitting in a tub full of rose petals?
 Delete your account.” @RieMcAz

-“I always bath in full makeup and jewelry surrounded by out of season flower petals.” @YourMajistiness
+• “I always bathe in full makeup and jewelry surrounded by out‑of‑season flower petals.” @YourMajistiness

-“Sorry my queen, love u so much, but we’re not equal.
-We can die from the same diseases, but the poor will suffer the most.
-Do not romanticize anything [sic] of this tragedy.”
+• “Sorry my queen, love u so much, but we’re not equal.
+The poor will suffer the most.
+Do not romanticize this tragedy.”

-Madonna has since deleted the video, but as we all know, the internet never forgets.
+Madonna later deleted the video, but as the internet proves, nothing truly disappears.

 9 Vanessa Hudgens

-You can’t unring a bell.
-You can’t put the toothpaste back in the tube.
-Likewise, Vanessa Hudgens cannot take back her brutally insensitive comments about COVID-19.
-In an Instagram live video, she cast her doubts on the seriousness of the pandemic.
-“Um, yeah, ’til July sounds like a bunch of bullshit.
+You can’t unring a bell, and you certainly can’t erase Vanessa Hudgens’ off‑the‑cuff comments about COVID‑19.
+During an Instagram Live, she mused, “Um, yeah, ’til July sounds like a bunch of bullshit.
 I’m sorry, but like, it’s a virus, I get it, like, I respect it.
 But at the same time I’m like, even if everybody gets it, like yeah, people are going to die, which is terrible but like, inevitable?
 I don’t know. [laughs] Maybe I shouldn’t be doing this right now.”

-“As someone who has supported some of your work, it’s deeply disappointing.
+• “As someone who has supported some of your work, it’s deeply disappointing.
 There are millions of people being impacted not just from the virus but also the collateral damage.
-Try seeing bey9ond your own robust privilege in the future, especially with such a large platform.” @FredTJoseph
+Try seeing beyond your own robust privilege in the future, especially with such a large platform.” @FredTJoseph

-“me, my head scarf, my adrenal system, and my suppressed immune system do not accept your apology. i wish you safety and good health and hope that your insensitivity did not bring you harmful karma. i hope you genuinely learned from this.” @washurhandsmans
+• “My head scarf, my adrenal system, and my suppressed immune system do not accept your apology.
+I wish you safety and good health and hope your insensitivity did not bring you harmful karma.
+I hope you genuinely learned from this.” @washurhandsmans

 8 Gal Gadot

-“Wow, this is truly awful.
-While you’re all sitting around in your mansions bored while your staff tend to your every need, the rest of us are wondering how we’re going to pay the rent this month and how much debt we’re going to be at the end of it all and how we’re going to rebuild our lives again. *You are certainly not part of us that are all in it together that’s for sure.” @lorenpeta
+• “Wow, this is truly awful.
+While you’re all sitting around in your mansions bored while your staff tend to your every need, the rest of us are wondering how we’re going to pay the rent this month and how we’ll rebuild our lives again. *You are certainly not part of us that are all in it together.*” @lorenpeta

-“Glad u have time to feel philosophical while most of us are feeling anxious and afraid.” @thewoodlands
+• “Glad you have time to feel philosophical while most of us are feeling anxious and afraid.” @thewoodlands

-“Imagine there’s no hunger?
-Yeah, I don’t think you can cause you all will be fine while the rest of us suffer.” @nikkikittums
+• “Imagine there’s no hunger?
+Yeah, I don’t think you can cause you’ll all be fine while the rest of us suffer.” @nikkikittums

 7 Naomi Campbell

-“I am a nurse.
-And mother.
-And my 70 year old parents are watching my kids when I work.
-My hospital can’t get N95s [masks].
-And yet patients keep coming.
-And I will keep working.
-Without a mask, because photos like this have eliminated them for healthcare workers. @spinnstar
+• “I am a nurse.
+My hospital can’t get N95s.
+Patients keep coming.
+Without masks, because photos like this have eliminated them for healthcare workers.” @spinnstar

 6 Gwyneth Paltrow

-No list about tone-deaf celebs would be complete without a mention of Gwyneth Paltrow.
-She, too, posted an airplane face mask selfie.
-The caption: “En route to Paris.
+Gwyneth Paltrow’s pandemic‑era mask selfies became a recurring theme.
+First, she posted a photo from a flight to Paris, captioned: “En route to Paris.
 Paranoid?
 Prudent?
 Panicked?
 Placid?
 Pandemic?
 Propaganda?
 Paltrow’s just going to go ahead and sleep with this thing on the plane.
 I’ve already been in this movie [Contagion].
 Stay safe.
 Don’t shake hands.
 Wash hands frequently.”
-That was in February.

-“A great way to stay healthy is to not go to a highly populated area.
+• “A great way to stay healthy is to not go to a highly populated area.
 Mask or not.
 That is real.
-Empathy would imply you had an understanding of others, it seems as though you may be lacking in that.
-Doctors and those who are legitimately sick need masks.
-Not people gathering (more) food for dinner.” @misskelg
+Empathy would imply you had an understanding of others, it seems as though you may be lacking in that.” @misskelg

 5 Selena Gomez